GeXiaoguo/DotFSM/readme.md

 Terminated --> Assigned : Assign
 ```

 When the allowed `IssueTrigger` is governed by both the `IssueWorkflow` and the `ProjectIssueWorkflow`.
-Then the two workflows can be composed into a single workflow.
+Then the two workflows can be composed into a single one.
 ```
   var workflow = ProjectIssueWorkflow.Combine(IssueWorkflow);
 ```